w3f/polkadot-wiki/docs/learn/learn-nominator.md

 - back to staking: rewards are compounded to the bonded amount.
 - to stash: rewards are sent to the stash account as a free balance.
 - to another account: rewards are sent to a user-defined account (not stash).

+Starting with runtime version v23 natively included in the client version [0.8.23](https://github.com/paritytech/polkadot/releases/tag/v0.8.23), payouts can go to any custom address.
+If you'd like to redirect payments to an account that is neither the staking proxy nor the stash account, set one up.
+Note that setting an exchange address as the recipient of the staking rewards is extremely unsafe.

 :::info